sorousherafat/verilogen.py/README.md

 # verilogen.py

-a command-line tool for verilog code generation using templates.
+a new method for verilog HDL code generation by templates, implemented using python and jinja2.